danchoi/vmail/README.markdown

 * Ruby 1.9.0 or higher with SSL support compiled in (vmail is developed using Ruby 1.9.2)
 * the `lynx` text-only-mode web browser is required to view HTML mail parts in vmail

+To install Ruby 1.9.2, I recommend using the [RVM Version Manager][rvm].

 The current version of vmail assumes a Unix environment.
-I'll try to make later versions accommodate Windows.

 Your Gmail account should be [IMAP-enabled][gmailimap].